-While Raine could hardly claim to have betrayed anyone to death, it seems plain enough between her critical and poetic work that for much of her life she was a nay saying neo-pagan.
+While Raine could hardly claim to have betrayed anyone to death, it seems plain enough that between her critical and poetic work for much of her life she was a nay saying neo-pagan.
 It was the combination of a belated discovery of India and then the discovery of herself by Charles, that gave Raine more purpose in life and something approaching specific direction of faith.
 It then took the form of hymns to Shiva (Prayer to the Lord Shiva, Nataraja, Millennial Hymn to the Lord Shiva) and even addresses to the sun

 Sun, great giver of all that is……